How and why to implement a Value Composite One investment strategy world-wide

-Also if you only use the price to book ratio you will completely miss companies that are cheap based on free cash flow, price to earnings or earnings yield (EBIT/EV).
+Also if you only use the price to book ratio you will completely ignore companies that are cheap based on free cash flow, price to earnings or earnings yield (EBIT/EV).

 The answer - a combination of ratios

-The answer to this problem is to use a combination of valuation ratios that let you find undervalued companies from different valuation angles.
+The answer to this problem is to use one valuation indicator that combines a number of valuation ratios that let you find undervalued companies from different points of view.
 For example book value, cash flow, net profit and operating profit.

 Already done for you

 Luckily James already developed a combination of valuation ratios for us and tested it to make sure it can give you market beating returns.